 - The fair value of short-term financial instruments approximates their carrying values due to their immediate or short-term period to maturity.
-Any differences between fair value and book values of short-term financial instruments are considered to be insignificant. - The fair value of long-term debt with fixed interest rates is estimated by discounting the expected future cash flows using the current risk-free interest rate on an instrument with similar terms adjusted for an appropriate risk premium for the Company's credit profile.
+Any differences between fair value and book values of short-term financial instruments are considered to be insignificant. - The fair value of long-term debt with fixed interest rates is estimated by discounting the expected future cash flows using the current risk-free interest rate on an instrument with similar terms adjusted for an appropriate risk premium.
+This is considered a level 2 fair value estimate.